betaglot/plantabeta/docs/dev/Contribute.md

-# 🛠 Start Contributing to Put(Plant): Your First Steps
+# 🛠 Start Contributing to PlantaBeta: Your First Steps

 ## How you can contribute

 ::: tip Sponsor
-If you just want to sponsor Put(Plant)
+If you just want to sponsor PlantaBeta
 :::

 ### Give Feedback

 ### Give Code

-### Would you like to say anything about your experience of Put(Plant)?
+### Would you like to say anything about your experience of PlantaBeta?

 ### Do you like planning events?

-- Organize workshops or meetups about Put(Plant)
+- Organize workshops or meetups about PlantaBeta
-- Organize Put(Plant)'s first conference
+- Organize PlantaBeta's first conference

 ### Do you like to design?

-- Restructure layouts to improve Put(Plant)’s usability
+- Restructure layouts to improve PlantaBeta’s usability
-- Put together a style guide to help Put(Plant) have a consistent visual design
+- Put together a style guide to help PlantaBeta have a consistent visual design
 - Create art for t-shirts or a new logo

 ### Do you like to write?

-- Write and improve Put(Plant)’s documentation
+- Write and improve PlantaBeta’s documentation
-- Curate a folder of examples showing how Put(Plant) is being used
+- Curate a folder of examples showing how PlantaBeta is being used
-- Write tutorials for Put(Plant)
+- Write tutorials for PlantaBeta
-- Write a translation for Put(Plant)’s documentation
+- Write a translation for PlantaBeta’s documentation

 ### Do you like to code?